-where the sign function sign$(.)$ is defined in (\ref{notation.1}). \\ \\ For each of the 45 simulation experiments, we generate 100 runs to collect the four performance measures.
-We then plot the average of each peformance measure against the ratio $n/|S_{0}|$, i.e. the ratio between the number of samples and the number of true coefficients with non-zero values.
-These plots are shown in Figures \ref{simuI.fig1}, \ref{simuI.fig2}, and \ref{simuI.fig3} for SNR $= 1, 3.16$ and $7.07$, respectively.
-From the three figures we can see none of the estimation approaches can dominate the others in all aspects of the performance measures.
+For each of the 45 simulation experiments, we generate 100 runs to collect the four performance measures.
+We then plot the average of each performance measure against the ratio $n/|S|$, that is, the ratio between the number of samples and the number of true coefficients with nonzero values.
+These plots are shown in Figures~\ref{simuIfig1},~\ref{simuIfig2} and~\ref{simuIfig3} for SNR $= 1, 3.16$ and $7.07$, respectively.
+From the three figures, we can see none of the estimation approaches can dominate the others in all four performance measures.
 In most cases, BAVA-MIO based estimations have smaller sign function-based false positive rates, as shown in the second column of each figure.
-It implies that more accurate variable selection may be done using BAVA-MIO estimations.
-In general, BAVA-MIO estimations have fewer numbers of non-zero estimates, as shown in the fourth column of each figure.
+It implies that more accurate variable selection may be done using the BAVA-MIO estimations.
 These findings become more significant as the number of samples increases.
-In addition, since the BAVA-MIO estimation using the Bayes factor has the fewest numbers of non-zero estimates than other estimation approaches, it is surprising that the PMSE and $l_{2}$-dis measures under the BMIO-BF estimation are comparable to those under other estimation approaches, for example, in cases with SNR $= 3.16$ and in some cases with SNR $=1$.
-However, we also noticed that the BMIO-BF estimation has higher values in the PMSE and $l_{2}$-dis in the cases with SNR $=7.07$, particularly in those with small numbers of samples.
-Figure \ref{simu.figure1.1} show heatmaps for the S-FPR and rankings of the S-FPR for the five estimation approaches under the 45 simulation scenarios.
-The heatmaps are generated by using the graphical software GAP (Generalized Associated Plots), which was developed by Wu, Tien and Chen \cite{wuetal10} as companion software to \cite{chen02} (\verb"http://gap.stat.sinica.edu.tw/Software/GAP/index.htm").
-The GAP-based heatmaps further suggest that using BAVA-MIO estimation can lead to more accurate variable selection.
+In addition, BAVA-MIO estimations have fewer numbers of nonzero estimates, as shown in the fourth column of each figure.
+Moreover, since the BAVA-MIO estimation using the Bayes factor has relatively fewer numbers of nonzero estimates, it is surprising that the PMSE and $l_{2}$-dis measures under the BMIO-BF estimation are comparable to those under other estimation approaches, for example, in the cases with SNR $= 3.16$ and in some cases with SNR $=1$.
+However, we also noticed that the BMIO-BF estimation has higher values in the PMSE and $l_{2}$-dis in the cases with SNR $=7.07$, particularly in the situations in which the number of samples is small.